 Halifax is one of those cities where nothing ever feels out of walking distance.
-Pack a comfortable pair of trainers and take to the streets on foot to experience the city as the locals do.
+Pack a comfortable pair of runners and take to the streets on foot to really experience the city as the locals do.

-First, stroll to the Halifax Waterfront Boardwalk, one of the world's longest downtown boardwalks.
+First, head to the Halifax Waterfront Boardwalk, one of the world's longest downtown boardwalks.
 The two-mile stretch is home to lots of little shops and boutiques, and makes for a great day of shopping.
 It's also home to some of the best culinary and cultural experiences in Halifax, from the Maritime Museum of the Atlantic to the Alexander Keith's Brewery (we'll explore these in more detail below).
-Take in the street performers, stop for something to eat, and just have fun exploring the waterfront.
+Take in the street performers, grab something to eat and just have fun exploring the waterfront.

-And while we're on the topic of street performers, you might want to try and time your visit for the Halifax International Busker Festival--the largest outdoor festival in Canada.
-For six days every year, you can walk through the city streets alongside musicians, puppeteers, fire dancers, and pavement artists.
-You might bump into the next Cirque du Soleil superstar or a world-record holder as you sip your morning coffee.
+And while we're on the topic of street performers, you might want to try and time your visit for the Halifax International Busker Festival -- the largest outdoor festival in Canada.
+For six days every year, you can walk through the city streets alongside musicians, puppeteers, fire dancers and pavement artists.
+You might bump into the next Cirque du Soleil superstar or a world-record holder as you grab your morning coffee.

-One final experience you're going to want to tackle by foot is the Halifax Public Gardens' 16-acres of colourful trees, exotic floral displays, statues, and fountains, dating back to the mid-19th century.
+One final experience you're going to want to tackle on two legs is the Halifax Public Gardens' 16-acres of colorful trees, exotic floral displays, detailed statues and flowing fountains, dating back to the mid-19th century.

-For those times when you're not in a walking mood, you're probably going to want to pay a visit to I Heart Bikes.
-Not only will they rent you a bike--including a tandem or electric bike--you can also join them on a two or four-hour bike tour of Halifax, as guides teach you about the city's history and culture.
+For those times that you're not in a walking mood, you're probably going to want to pay a visit to I Heart Bikes.
+Not only will they rent you a bike -- including a tandem or electric bike, if you're into that -- you can also join them on a two or four-hour bike tour of Halifax, as guides teach you about the city's history and culture.